miladfarca/arith-compiler/README.md

 We will follow the methods explained in `the dragon book (Compilers: Principles, Techniques, and Tools)`.
 We will start by writing a lexical analyzer and a `Recursive Decent`, top down parser and create a `Abstract Syntax Tree`.
+Next we will optimize the tree with methods such peephole optimization.
-Then we will traverse the binary tree using `Depth-first search, Post-order traversal`, visit each node and either interpret it or generate code.
+We will then traverse the binary tree using `Depth-first search, Post-order traversal`, visit each node and either interpret it or generate code.
 Code generation must include a registrar allocation phase as we only have a limited number of registers to work with on any architecture.

 ## Supported architectures
 ```